Wayne Robson is a Polymath (a term otherwise known by its far more popular variation of ‘a multi-talented arse hole’).

 Among the places he has worked for Rockstar Games, Screen Scene FX Dublin FXPHD, Cartoon Network, Disney, Hasbro, The Open University, Sky TV, BBC Films, Space digital, The Discovery Channel, 2Entertain, Project 2813 & smaller firms such as Design by Touch.
 Wayne taught the artists at CCP who make the game 'Eve Online', gave the 2009 & 2010 lectures for Siggraph on Autodesk Mudbox, taught The course tutors Mudbox and Motionbuilder 2 years running at Graphics Lyceum Rotterdam, gave practical demonstrations and lectures at the world biggest Game Jam and much more.
 He is also often brought into find unique solutions to difficult problems in pipelines at various companies for everything from cinematics to Games, TV and film.
 Wayne is also one of the people behind the conception of the 'iDog' that is a worldwide sucess (If you’re not familiar with the iDog please feel free to google and YouTube search it.).

 He started life as an escape artist and still holds a world record that to this day remains unbroken.
 So as such comes from a rather different background to most 3D artists.
 As such he performed all over the world and won many awards.
 Due to a bizarre co-incidence of the 1980's financial depression here in the UK and a health problem at the time Wayne moved into different areas.
 After a while making a living as a session musician and guitar teacher he discovered the wonders of all things art related on a computer.
 In between all this he was homeless and living on the streets for a considerable time and clawed his way back out.
-He currently lives on his own in Consett in the Derwent Valley….but not for much longer ;)
+He currently lives with his wife and 2 children he has from a previous relasionship in Consett in the Derwent Valley (which is officially the middle of nowhere.)

 His ‘hobbies' when he actually has time to fit them in, Paintings.... lots and lots of paintings, recording his own songs and releases regular albums ( including a classical album, a dark techno album, and an electronic album), programming, Photography and DSLR film making, a rather scary film addiction, and doing very long walks in the deep countryside.
 He also likes to write about himself in the 3rd person, and has what has been called a 'unique' sense of humour that often seems to drive people slowly crazy.
 He can be found on Twitter here: www.Twitter.com/WayneRobson (just don’t expect the meaning of life from his tweets) and on YouTube here where he comes across as a bit of a nut job: (www.youtube.com/noggity).
 He can usually be found in front of a computer usually trying not to make cups meet wall related deaths when windows does a 'surprise' update crashing his machine.
 He does not always succeed.
 The cups usually deserve it.